Improving Cardiovascular Health in Older Adults

 Funding Support

-Dr. Gepner is funded by a VA Clinical Science Career Development Award.
+Dr. Gepner is funded by a VA Clinical Science Career Development Award and a VA Clinical Science MERIT Award.

 A female clinician in blue scrubs touches the shoulder of a male colleauge in a white coat while walking in the hospital hallway